-Austrian & Turkish stamps were used on Cyprus until 1878 and are identifiable by their postmarks, the administration for the island was then taken over by Great Britain who treated the Post Offices at Larnica, Famagusta, Kyrenia, Limassol, Nicosia and Paphos as extensions of the GPO system and issued them with numeral postmarks which are highly collectible when found on British stamps.
+Cyprus Stamps – Austrian and Turkish stamps were used in Cyprus until 1878 and are identifiable by their postmarks, the administration for the island was then taken over by Great Britain who treated the Post Offices at Larnica, Famagusta, Kyrenia, Limassol, Nicosia and Paphos as extensions of the GPO system and issued them with numeral postmarks which are highly collectible when found on British stamps.
 The first stamps made for use solely on Cyprus were British stamps overprinted “CYPRUS” issued on 1 April 1880.

 The first purely Cypriot designs were issued on 1 July 1881.
 In 1886 rural and parcel services were introduced and by 1917 mule transports, which had been the traditional link between villages, were replaced by motor transport.